Top Ten Reasons

 It’s Time … to Invest in Hamilton

-- Hamilton Health Sciences employs nearly 10,000 people and is comprised of six unique hospitals and a cancer centre – was recently selected by GE Healthcare to be the first site in the world to receive new prototype technologies for use in a molecular breast imaging research program.
+10. Hamilton Health Sciences was ranked #2 out of 40 research hospitals in Canada and one of the 25 most influential research communities in the world.
+HHS leads the world in stem cell research and was recently selected by GE Healthcare to be the first site in the world to receive new prototype technologies for use in a molecular breast imaging research program.